 Construction of the Council's major town centre redevelopment "The Glass Works" was paused for a period of three months during 2020/21 due to the COVID 19 pandemic.
 This delayed the overall completion of the new retail, leisure and restaurant phase of the scheme slightly.
 Construction was completed in Q1 of 2021/22 and the Council has since taken ownership from the main contractor.
-The final phases of public realm are due to be completed later in the year with the scheme opening in September 2021.
+The final phases of public realm are due to be completed later in the year with the the scheme due to open in September 2021.